-The Authority participates in the Virginia Retirement System ("VRS"), an agent and cost-sharing multiple employer pension plan administered by the Virginia Retirement System ("System").
+The Authority participates in the Virginia Retirement System ("VRS"), an agent multiple employer pension plan administered by the Virginia Retirement System ("System").
 All full-time, salaried permanent employees of the Authority are automatically covered by VRS upon employment.
+This plan is administered by the Virginia Retirement System (VRS) along with plans for other employer groups in the Commonwealth of Virginia.
 Members earn one month of service credit for each month they are employed and they and their employer are paying contributions to VRS.
-Members are eligible to purchase prior public service, active duty military service, certain periods of leave, and previously refunding VRS service credit in their plan.
+Members are eligible to purchase prior public service, active duty military service, certain periods of leave, and previously refunding VRS service credit in their plan based on specific criteria as defined in the Code of Virginia.

-Within the VRS Plan, the System administers three different benefit plans for local government employees - Plan 1, Plan 2, and Hybrid.
+Within the VRS Plan, the System administers three different benefit plans - Plan 1, Plan 2, and Hybrid.
 Each plan has different eligibility and benefit structures as defined below: